 - A heart murmur is a whooshing sound that can be heard through a stethoscope

 What are the risk factors of Atrial Septal Defect in an infant?

 - Rubella infection – Becoming infected with rubella (German measles) during the first few months of your pregnancy will increase the risk of fetal heart defects.

 - Drug, tobacco and alcohol use, or exposure to certain substances – Use of certain medications, tobacco, alcohol or drugs, such as cocaine, during pregnancy will harm the developing fetus.

 - Diabetes or lupus – Having diabetes or lupus might increase the risk of your child of having a heart defect.

-What are the complications of Atrial Septal Defect (ASD)?
+What are the complications of the Atrial Septal Defect (ASD)?